ianthehenry/judge/README.md

 (test (+ 1 1) 2)
 ```

-The Judge test runner gives you a lot flexibility over where you structure your tests.
+The Judge test runner gives you a lot flexibility over how you structure your tests.
 You *can* put all your tests in a `test/` subdirectory, following standard Janet convention, or you can put tests right next to the code that you're testing:

 ```janet
 # sort.janet